 7.6.
-Using OpenSCAP with Atomic
+Using OpenSCAP with the atomic scan command

-Atomic Scan and OpenSCAP Scanner Image
+atomic scan and OpenSCAP Scanner Image

 atomictool for container management, enter the following command:

 atomicinstallation, see the Prerequisites in the Atomic CLI Reference.

 atomictool is installed, you also need a scanner, which is used by the

 atomic scancommand as a back end for scanning images and containers.
 Red Hat recommends choosing the OpenSCAP scanner bundled in the rhel7/openscap container image in the registry.access.redhat.com image registry: